-- 9 There is 250g of water ($c{\text{water}} = 4200 \text{ J/kg}^{\circ}\text{C}$) in the second beaker and its temperature rises from 17°C to 26°C. Determine how much energy has been transferred into it. - 10 How much energy can we assume has been transferred out of the brass when it is put into the second beaker? - 11 If the brass had been in boiling water, by how much would its temperature have decreased? - 12 The lump of brass has a mass of 150 g.
-Calculate the specific heat capacity of brass. - 13 Explain why is this method likely to give a lower value for the specific heat capacity than its true value.
+- 9 There is 250g of water (cwater = 4200 J/kg°C) in the second beaker and its temperature rises from 17°C to 26°C. Determine how much energy has been transferred into it. - 10 How much energy can we assume has been transferred out of the brass when it is put into the second beaker? - If the brass had been in boiling water, by how much would its temperature have decreased? - 12 The brass has a mass of 150g.
+Calculate the specific heat capacity of the brass. - 13 Explain why this method is likely to give a lower value for the specific heat capacity than its true value.